webcomics/dosage/doc/web/content/comics/SmackJeeves_SonicBoom_edit.md

 <form name="comic" action="http://gaepostmail.appspot.com/comic/" method="post">
 <table class="comicinfo">
 <tr>
 <th>Description</th><td><textarea name="description" cols="40" rows="3">Rules: 1.
 No random images that have nothing to do with the comic.
 2. No content over PG-13.
 3. Excessive trolling is prohibited.
 Some minor jokes are fine, but don't take it too far please.
 4. If you're gonna give criticism, be constructive!
 No blatant insults!
-5. Homophobia is also undesired.</textarea></td>
+5. Homophobia is also undesired.
+6. Try to stay active!
+Spar does inactive purges now!</textarea></td>
 </tr>
 <tr>
 <th>Website</th><td><input type="text" name="url" value="http://sonic-boom.smackjeeves.com/comics/" size="40"/></td>